Luan-zb/SuRe-Transformer/README.md

 - - -
 ### Dataset
 * Training and internal validation: The WSIs used in training and internal validation are from TCGA (https://portal.gdc.cancer.gov/), open access to all.
-* External validation: we have collected a total of 81 (FGFR3 mutation: 10, FGFR3 wild type: 71) bladder cancer patients' data (WSI + mutation status of the FGFR3) from Fudan University Shanghai Cancer Center (FUSCC).
-Based on this dataset (16 mutation WSI, 103 wildtype WSI), we conduct external validation (train on TCGA, test on FUSCC).
+* External validation: we have collected a total of 192 breast cancer patients' data (WSI + HRD status) from the Beijing ChosenMed Clinical Laboratory Co.
+Ltd. Based on this dataset, we conduct external validation (train on TCGA, test on ChosenMed).

-  The Google Disk download link of the FUSCC dataset (118GB) is: https://drive.google.com/drive/folders/14W1LQx7730gjpXwjDJhbP6YM8_gL50QV?usp=sharing

-  The Baidu Netdisk download link of the FUSCC dataset (118GB) is: https://pan.baidu.com/s/1qunRbsejQ1x8YDtS-eyTxQ?pwd=4y50
 - - -
 ### cancer_area_segmentation: Identify cancer area for each WSI